Overview

 Multiple TOTP Steps

-If you use multiple Get TOTP Code steps in a test (e.g., for different accounts), each creates a unique variable:
+If you use multiple Get TOTP Code steps in a test (e.g., for different accounts), each creates a unique variable:- First step:

 Example: Login with 2FA